2ZZ/wifijammer-ng/README.md

-wifijammer
+wifijammer-ng
 ==========

+NOT ENDORSED BY Dan McInerney yet.

 Continuously jam all wifi clients and access points within range.
 The effectiveness of this script is constrained by your wireless card.
 Alfa cards seem to effectively jam within about a block radius with heavy access point saturation.
 Granularity is given in the options for more effective targeting.

 Requires: python 2.7, python-scapy, a wireless card capable of injection